Skip to content

 • The program should report real-time progress and allow the user to interrupt the process at any point.

-Graphical Interface
+3. Graphical Interface (optional):

-• Users can specify the following parameters:
+• The user can specify the following parameters:

 • The interface should display the cracked password and the total time taken upon successful cracking.